 Alpina 4 concept

 In 2003 Alpina presented its first sports collection under the new ownership.
 Since then, they have unveiled four entirely in-house complications and have successfully put Alpina back on the map when it comes to watches for extremely challenging sports environments.
-The Alpina Extreme Diver, which features a helium escape valve and a see-through case back with a water resistance of 1000 meters, the Extreme Tourbillon, Extreme Sailing Yacht Timer with countdown timer, the Startimer Pilot Worldtimer Manufacture and many more.
+The Alpina Extreme Diver features a helium escape valve and a see-through case back with a water resistance of 1000 meters, the Extreme Tourbillon, the Extreme Sailing Yacht Timer countdown timer, the Startimer Pilot Worldtimer Manufacture, and many more.
 Alpina unveiled the first horological smartwatch, a Swiss-Made connected watch, in 2015.